Electricity Accounts Transitioning to 100% Renewable Energy

 5.1% average increase

-Beginning in October 2022, Dublin non-residential accounts will default to Renewable 100.
+In October 2022, Dublin non-residential accounts transitioned to Renewable 100.
 Here are your two options:

-- If you are okay with the transition to Renewable 100, you do not need to do anything.
-Your account will default automatically in October and you will begin to see the change on your next billing cycle.
+- Renewable 100: If you are okay with the transition to Renewable 100, you do not need to do anything.
+Your account automatically defaulted to Renewable 100 in October and you will begin to see the change on your next billing cycle.

 If you have general questions about the default to Renewable 100 or the City’s Climate Action Plan 2030 and Beyond, contact the Public Works Department at 925-833-6630 or via email at email@example.com.